-Authors: Dr Julian Grace & Dr Sav Zwickl.
+Authors: Dr Julian Grace and Dr Sav Zwickl.

 Content Warning: This article contains brief mentions of genitalia, and other body parts.
 When referring to specific parts of the body, we use anatomical/medical terms e.g., clitoris, breast.